syedalihyder401-ctrl/react-native-profile-ui/README.md

-# react-native-profile-ui
+# Profile Card (React Native)

-A simple profile card built using React Native and Flexbox.
+This is a simple profile card UI built using React Native.

+## Features
+- Profile Image
+- Name and Role
+- Follow & Message buttons
+- Flexbox layout for alignment